 Green Umbrella's Board of Trustees

 Byron Stallworth, Vice President: Byron Stallworth is CEO of Inclusion Building Solutions- A inclusive supply chain consulting firm, supporting Minority, Women and Veteran owned business secure regional / enterprise-wide contracts in the private and public sector.
-The firm focuses on building envelope services such as roofing, HVAC and waterproofing.
-He serves as Vice-Chair of the City of Cincinnati Planning Commission.
+The firm also self-performs drone-based assessments of the building envelope (roof, skin and parking lot).
+He also serves as Chair, City of Cincinnati Planning Commission.
 Byron is an alumni of the University of Cincinnati and graduated from the Tuck School of Business at Dartmouth College, Executive Management Program 2011-2013.
-He is also a retired Veteran from the US Army Reserves where he served as a medic and Non-Commissioned Officer 20+ years.
+Graduate of Leadership Cincinnati Class 38.
+Stallworth is a retired Veteran from the US Army Reserves where he served as a medic and Non-Commissioned Officer 20+ years.